deadlydog/deadlydog.github.io/_posts/2014-03-24-template-solution-for-deploying-tfs-checkin-policies-to-multiple-versions-of-visual-studio-and-having-them-automatically-work-from-tf-exe-checkin-too.md

 ### Having the policies automatically work outside of Visual Studio

 This is already hooked up and working in the template solution, so nothing needs to be changed there, but I will explain how it works here.
-A while back I blogged about [how to get your Team Foundation Server (TFS) checkin polices to still work when checking code in from the command line](http://dans-blog.azurewebsites.net/getting-custom-tfs-checkin-policies-to-work-when-committing-from-the-command-line-i-e-tf-checkin/) via the “tf checkin” command; by default when installing your checkin policies via a VSIX package (the MS recommended approach) you can only get them to work in Visual Studio.
+A while back I blogged about [how to get your Team Foundation Server (TFS) checkin polices to still work when checking code in from the command line](http://dans-blog.azurewebsites.net/getting-custom-tfs-checkin-policies-to-work-when-committing-from-the-command-line-i-e-tf-checkin/) via the "tf checkin" command; by default when installing your checkin policies via a VSIX package (the MS recommended approach) you can only get them to work in Visual Studio.
 I hated that I would need to manually run the script I provided each time the checkin policies were updated, so I posted [a question on Stack Overflow about how to run a script automatically after the VSIX package installs the extension](http://stackoverflow.com/questions/18647866/run-script-during-after-vsix-install).
 So it turns out that you can’t do that, but what you can do is use a VSPackage instead, which still uses VSIX to deploy the extension, but then also allows us to hook into Visual Studio events to run our script when VS starts up or exits.

 Here is the VSPackage class code to hook up the events and call our UpdateCheckinPoliciesInRegistry() function: